SimmonsBI/bmotif/README.md

 Sweering, M. J. M., Dicks, L. V., Sutherland, W. J. and Di Clemente, R.
 bmotif: a package for counting motifs in bipartite networks. bioRxiv.
 doi: 10.1101/302356

+If you use any of the weighted analyses originally defined by Mora et al. (2018) (weighted `mcount`, weighted `link_positions` and the ‘mora’ method in `node_positions`), please additionally cite: Mora, B.B., Cirtwill, A.R. and Stouffer, D.B., 2018. pymfinder: a tool for the motif analysis of binary and quantitative complex networks. bioRxiv, 364703.

 ## References